anuragmaharshi/AndroidAppiumTemplate/README.md

-# SeleniumTemplate
+# Android Appium Template
-All Reusable Code and template for selenium
+All Reusable Code and template for working with Android Automation